Saviynt Software Engineer Salary in India | ₹463K-₹2.31M+ | Levels.fyi

 The median Software Engineer compensation in India package at Saviynt totals ₹2.31M per year.
-View the base salary, stock, and bonus breakdowns for Saviynt's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Saviynt's total compensation packages.
 Last updated: 10/2/2025

 Company